 How does this work?

 The SCIM Virtual Directory is a microservice and a SCIM server created by EmpowerID that can be deployed as an App Service in Azure tenants.
 This makes the SCIM VDS the go-between for Azure and any applications registered in EmpowerID.
 Provisioning calls are made to the EmpowerID SCIM VDS, and the call is then directed to the appropriate system.

 For example, if you have connected EmpowerID to Salesforce and an HR system and a new user is provisioned in Azure AD, EmpowerID intercepts the call to provision the new user and directs it to the appropriate systems in EmpowerID.

-This allows you to SCIM-enable any system that is connected to EmpowerID without needing to create a specific SCIM connector for that system.
+This allows you to SCIM-enable any system connected to EmpowerID without needing to create a specific SCIM connector for that system.
 EmpowerID does it for you, helping you leverage Azure AD provisioning quickly and easily for many systems with some advanced features.

 Traditional SCIM connectors simply “fire and forget.”

 They pass commands from one system to another and leave it at that.
 There is no middle layer of logic involved.
 In other words, they are more of a SCIM gateway.
 The EmpowerID SCIM VDS takes another approach.
 Not only does it pass commands from one system to another, but it evaluates your business processes while doing so.

 As we can see, the EmpowerID SCIM VDS is a powerful tool that can be used to bring Azure AD Provisioning Service to any of your identity-aware applications as well as make managing your Azure subscription a much easier task.